 …into a support ticket with your web host, and ask them to confirm if they support all of the above.

-Also, if your current host does not have any of these features, we’ve seen that most web hosts enable these for your web site, at no additional cost, if you just asked them.
+Also, if your current host does not have any of these features, we’ve seen that most web hosts enable these for your web site by request, at no additional cost.

 So please check with your web host.
 If they can’t help, then here are a couple of recommended, DAP-Certified web hosts.